verhovsky/books-futures-explained/src/6_future_example.md

                     Event::Close => break,
                     Event::Timeout(waker, duration, id) => {

-                        // When we get an event we simply spawn a new thread... let event_handle = thread::spawn(move || {
+                        // When we get an event we simply spawn a new thread
+                        // which will simulate some I/O resource... let event_handle = thread::spawn(move || {
-                            //... which will just sleep for the number of seconds
+                            //... by sleeping for the number of seconds
                             // we provided when creating the `Task`. thread::sleep(Duration::from_secs(duration));
                             // When it's done sleeping we put the ID of this task